1428-wsx-f1/CP3402-Weekly-Learning-Journals/Week-8-Learning-Journal.md

 Conclusion:

 Results from this learning experiment have proved the null hypothesis to be true and the alternate hypothesis to be false.
+This is due to the calculated P value being greater than 0.5 which indicates no significant difference.
 These two genres were chosen because classical music is more relaxing and allows for clear concentration.
-Metal music meanwhile is more chaotic and distracting.
-This is due to the calculated P value being greater than 0.5 which indicates no significant difference.
+Metal music meanwhile was percieved to be more chaotic and distracting.

 There was a limitation in terms of the quality of tests provided by ChatGPT.
 For example, in set 2 of the multiple choice tests for psychology there was a question on mixed economies.
-There were also repeats of questions in the second topic tests, for example “WIn a mixed economy, the role of the government is to” was asked twice.
-In addition, there was a question on production possibility curves which was not included in the notes
+Additionally, in the second topic questions were repeated.
+For example “In a mixed economy, the role of the government is to” was asked twice.
+Furthermore, there was a question on production possibility curves which was not included in ChatGPT's notes.
-ChatGPT provided.

 A redirection for this learning experiment would be to test how listening to any music compared to no music at all will affect test scores.